weaveworks-guides/weave-net-legacy/weave-scope/README.md

 ## About This Guide

-This guide demonstrates how to launch and use Weave Scope in stand-alone mode.
+This guide demonstrates how to launch and use Weave Scope in standalone mode.
 You will:

 1. Deploy a 3-tiered web application stack, consisting of a pool of data services, a set of custom application servers and a load balancing layer.
 2. Launch Weave Scope to visualize and monitor containers and return useful intelligence.